sisonke/codeX_LearnAnotherLanguage/README.md

 ORM |PeeWee | Active Record |
 Templating |* your choice |* your choice |
-Database Migrations|* your choice |* your choice Continuous Integration | Travis/Jenkins | Travis/Jenkins
+Database Migrations|* your choice |* your choice Continuous Integration | Travis | Travis
 Deployment |VPS using Digital Ocean | VPS using Digital Ocean